Android-PowerUser/Free_Play_Console/README.md

 The German Federal Cartel Office also considers it a violation, but has refrained from taking action due to a lack of staff.
 The EU Commission has been informed and stated that it will "include it in its monitoring of Alphabet."

 They could theoretically impose fines of 10% of annual turnover each year and 20% for repeat offenses.
 Apparently they could even break up Alphabet.
 Whoever believes it

+A class action lawsuit might also be possible, and the Testers Community could be a target for this.